Dwalker0357/Atlas-Companion/README.md

  <br>

-In conclusion, I think for the current knowledge I processed during my first project and what I possess now is night and day, If I were to face the same challenges that stunted my development I feel that would be able to overcome them in a fraction of the time.
+In conclusion, I think the knowledge I possessed during my first project in comparison to what I know now is night and day, If I were to face the same challenges that stunted my development I feel that would be able to overcome them in a fraction of the time.

 <br>